Synthesizer V Studio 2 Launches AI Choir Voice Collection

 Crafting AI vocals with Synthesizer V instead of Suno/Udio

 AI generated songs that are published and distributed without any changes are not protected by copyright.
 Therefore, most composers are opting for a pro audio software solution like Synthesizer V instead.
-DreamTonic licensed the vocal tracks that they trained their models on, making it a fair and equitable alternative to Suno and Udio.
+Dreamtonics licensed the vocal tracks that they trained their models on, making it a fair and equitable alternative to Suno and Udio.

 Additionally, the vocal takes created with Synth V are copyright protected and do not require any additional royalty payments.
 This is true even if you publish the AI singing voices as is, without bringing a human singer in to recreate the AI tracks.